 Adrenal Insufficiency and Ramadan

-It is important that Muslims who want to fast speak to their healthcare team well before Ramadan starts.
-Our patient leaflet gives tips on reducing the risks of becoming ill if you decide to fast, when it's advisable not to fast and offers alternatives to those who are considered too high risk for fasting.
+Our patient leaflet gives tips on reducing the risks of becoming unwell if you decide to fast, when it's advisable not to fast.
+It offers alternatives to those who are considered too high-risk for fasting.

 "Fasting with Adrenal Insufficiency" Patient Guidance Leaflet

-This leaflet is endorsed by the Society of Endocrinology and is included in the British Islamic Medical Association (BIMA) Ramadan Compendium.
+This patient information leaflet has been authored by Dr Shazia Hussein, in collaboration with, and with funding from the ADSHG, The Pituitary Foundation and Living with CAH.
+It is endorsed by the Society of Endocrinology and is included in the British Islamic Medical Association (BIMA) Ramadan Compendium.

 Thank you to our patient volunteers who reviewed and provided feedback on this leaflet, your feedback was invaluable to the production of this fantastic new resource.

-Say hello!
-Follow us on X / TwitterFacebookInstagramLinkedIn, Threads, TikTok and YouTube.
+Follow us on X/TwitterBlueskyFacebookInstagramLinkedIn, Threads, TikTok and YouTube.

 Updated: April 2021.